 4.13.1 Regular Meetings The Tribal Gaming Commission shall set a day of the week to conduct formal business at least once per week.
 Nothing in this Code shall prohibit the Commission from authorizing telephone and off-site meetings.
+Upon the establishment of regularly scheduled meetings, the Tribal Gaming Commission shall notify the Executive Council in writing of the regular meeting schedule.

-- 4.13.2 Special Meetings Special meetings may be called at the request of the General Council, the Chairperson of the Tribal Gaming Commission or by a majority vote of the Gaming Commissioners. - 4.13.3 Quorum A quorum for all meetings shall consist of two (2) members. - 4.13.4 Voting All questions arising in connection with the action of the Tribal Gaming Commission shall be decided by majority vote. - 4.14 Compensation of Commissioners The compensation of Tribal Gaming Commissioners shall be established by the General Council.
+- 4.13.2 Special Meetings Special meetings may be called at the request of the Executive Council, the Chairperson of the Tribal Gaming Commission or by a majority vote of the Gaming Commissioners. - 4.13.3 Quorum A quorum for all meetings shall consist of two (2) members. - 4.13.4 Voting All questions arising in connection with the action of the Tribal Gaming Commission shall be decided by majority vote. - 4.14 Compensation of Commissioners The compensation of Tribal Gaming Commissioners shall be established by the Executive Council.